Vonng/pigsty/docs/PARAM.md

 name: `pg_rto`, type: `int`, level: `C`

-recovery time objective in seconds,  `30s` by default
+recovery time objective in seconds, `30`s by default.

-default values: `30`
+This will be used as Patroni TTL value, If a primary is missing for such a long time, a new leader election will be triggered.